VisionEval/VisionEval.github.io/_site/README.md

 ## Website management

-This website is built with the '[So Simple](https://github.com/mmistakes/so-simple-theme)' theme for GitHub pages.
+This website is built with the '[Hydeout](https://github.com/fongandrew/hydeout)' theme for GitHub pages.
 It uses Jekyll, a tool built in Ruby to generate web pages from content written in Markdown, and is integrated with GitHub.

 There are three options for making updates to this website: